I tried the 6 best customer service AI platforms in 2026 (here's my verdict)

 Pros:

-• Seamless, native integration with the Zendesk Suite.
+• Seamless, native integration with the industry-leading Zendesk Suite.

-• Trained on a massive dataset of real customer service conversations.
+• Advanced AI trained on a massive dataset of real customer service conversations for superior accuracy.

 Cons:

-Zendesk's AI is an add-on to its main plans.
+Pricing: Zendesk's AI is available as an enhancement to its robust plans.

 Pros: